 A large portion of my business comes from female/petite cyclists.
 Not because I am “Macho”, but because I understand the differences/and misconceptions between Male and Female anatomy.
 More importantly, I recognize that most women’s product is designed and manufactured by men, thinking within the context of being a man.

 I remember one of my first phone-calls to Speedplay in 1998 about making shorter spindles for petite cyclists:

 “Hi.
 My name is Chris Balser, and I am a bike fitter located in Minneapolis, MN, looking for a pedal solution for petite cyclists.”

-For the rest of you, I recently came across a sweet website — www.petitebikefit.com — that I strongly recommend reviewing for smaller cyclists.
+I recently came across a sweet website — www.petitebikefit.com — that I strongly recommend reviewing for smaller cyclists.

 Yes, the industry is slowly moving towards addressing the needs of smaller/thinner/petite cyclists, but quality 36cm handlebars, narrow cranks, short spindle pedals, shifter mods, and < 51 cm top-tubes are difficult to find.
 The petitebikefit website provides some great information regarding things to look for, product availability, and comparative specifications.